Tiax93/RhythmStim-SNEO/README.md

 ## Quick Start
 Download and run the IntanStimRecordController in the [application](https://github.com/Tiax93/RhythmStim-SNEO/tree/main/RhythmStim-SNEO/application) folder if you just want to use the modified version.
 No need to touch anything, it includes all what you need. **Connect your headstage on port D** and enjoy a reliable spike detector on your RHS system.<br/>
 If you want to deeply adapt this design or the application for your needs, jump to the **custom installation** section for some advice.
-You are free to take the code in this project and adapt it to another recording system, just please cite me :)
+You are free to take the code in this project and adapt it to another recording system.

 ## What it is included
 This spike detector run on the FPGA of your Intan RHS system and use the High-Speed port on the back of your system to communicate details about each detection in less than one-millisecond from the biological event.
 Furthermore, it provides an additional window to the Intan GUI you are used to, that gives a real-time feedback on the spiking activity that you are recording.<br/>